-Before the operation, the Custmr table should look like:
+Before the operation, the Custmr table looks like this:

-- 1. Open the Orders1.dm1 model you modified and saved in the last session. - 2.
+- 1. Open the Orders1.dm1 model you modified and saved in the first session. - 2.
 In the Data Model Explorer, right-click the Custmr table in the Physical Model. - 3.
 Choose Denormalization Mapping > Horizontal Splits.